lucianpls/QB3/performance/performance.md

 either positive or netgative, and the slope is almost flat where the difference is small.
 This order makes it easier to see inflection point, or the ratio of image where QB3 is better than PNG.
 The other QB3 modes are plotted as well.
 The conclusion here is that for the complete dataset all the QB3 modes are better than PNG, saving between 6 and 7 MB out of the 90MB of PNG images.
-The difference between the QB3 modes is small, with the FAST and BEST mode being almost identical.
+The difference between the QB3 modes is small, with the FAST and BASE mode being almost identical.
 The BEST + band mix brings a significant improvement, especially for the images where the FAST QB3 mode is larger than the PNG.
 Adding ZSTD increases the savings by an extra 4 MB, which is very significant.